pebeto/missyhud.prx/README.md

 TODO

 ## Known issues and doubts
-- When the console is suspended, regardless of the model, it crashes when it is turned on again.
 - According to the **PSPSDK** documentation, `sceKernelTotalFreeMemSize` returns a different value than `pspSdkTotalFreeUserMemSize`.

 ## Why missy?